-The UBC Interprofessional Health Mentors Program (HM) is a unique educational experience in which groups of students from different disciplines learn together from and with mentors.
+The UBC Interprofessional Health Mentors Program (HMP) is a unique educational experience in which groups of students from different disciplines learn together from and with mentors.
 Health mentors can be adult patients/clients with chronic conditions/disabilities or caregivers who provide long-term care to loved ones.
 Mentors are "experts" in their lives and help students learn how health care providers can give support.

 Who are the mentors?

 Who are the students?

 Health mentors have a wide range of experience with the health care system and different health professionals.

 Mentors are recruited through local community and patient organizations.

 Participants from interdisciplinary UBC health and human services programs: